 Going green applies to more than just your home appliances and decor – your wardrobe is most-likely filled to the brim with money-saving potential and it takes no time at all to transform each of your unwanted pieces into new and useful items.
 Fabric has so many uses so think twice before chucking out your old shirts and jeans and thank us later when you’ve tried a few of these green fashion tips on for size.

 Before you rush to discard an unwanted dress or shirt, stop and take a look at the fabric – it may translate surprisingly well as an accessory if you use your imagination.
 Light delicate fabrics such as cotton and jersey material can make for great accessories such as belts, scarves and hair bands.
-The sharper and bolder the pattern the better, so keep hold of any loud and garish dresses or floral numbers that seem too much to wear anymore as they may make the perfect head band or bracelet cuff with a little elastic and a few well-placed stitches.
+The sharper and bolder the pattern the better, so keep hold of any loud and garish dresses or floral numbers that seem too much to wear anymore as they may make the perfect head band, custom lapel pins, or bracelet cuff with a little elastic and a few well-placed stitches.

 In addition, heavier materials such as old jumpers and cable-knit cardigans can make perfect winter accessories.
 Sleeves can be made into a gorgeous and cosy pair of mittens while the main body can be used to make scarves and hats if you’re feeling crafty.
+You should also check out Leather Stand if you’re looking high-quality clothes that will last a long time.

 Colour it in